chakra-ui/zag/.changeset/clean-kings-tap.md

 "@zag-js/switch": patch
 ---

-Fix issue where checkbox and switch emits onClick twice when parent element is clicked
+Fix issue where Checkbox and Switch emits `onClick` twice when parent element is clicked